 The common way to cure scoliosis in clinical practice is the Cobb angle measurement method, using a ruler and an angle measuring instrument to perform 1:1 on X-rays.

-With the advancement of science and technology, the demand for 3D personalized customization is highly increasing, and 3D model and size acquisition technology of the human body are gradually becoming familiar.
-For health care, 3D body scanning technology can replace traditional diagnosis and treatment methods.
+With the advancement of science and technology, the demand for accurate 3D body composition and body shape customization is steadily increasing, and 3D model and size acquisition technology of the human body are gradually becoming familiar.
+For health care, 3D body scanner can replace traditional diagnosis and treatment methods.
 It has the repressive advantages of fast speed, high precision, and non-contact.

 ScanTech 3D Measurement Solution